edk0/spy/doc/intro.rst

 Data flow
 =========

-Before I explain this, a brief discourse into how data moves around in spy: Each fragment in spy tries to consume data from the fragment to its left.
+Before we construct anything more complex, a brief discourse into how data moves around in spy: Each fragment in spy tries to consume data from the fragment to its left.
 It processes it, then yields to the fragment to its right, which will do the same thing.
 To run the program, spy just tries to pump as much data out of the rightmost fragment as it can—everything else is handled by the fragment mechanic.

 In the examples I've given above, each fragment has consumed and yielded data on